AlonaZharova/Measuring_performance_of_CRC/CRCmapev/README.md

 Submitted : Sun, October 16 2016 by Nicole Hermann, Alona Zharova

-Datafile : 'conferences.txt - The data set contains the names of cities where CRC members visited some scientic event, the latitude and longitude data of each city and the total number of visits'
+Datafile : 'conferences.txt - The data set contains the names of cities where CRC members visited some sientificevent, the latitude and longitude data of each city and the total number of visits'

 Output :
-- 1: 'World map with the locations of scientic events visited by CRC members from 2005 to 2016, June (paid from CRC)'
+- 1: 'World map with the locations of sientificevents visited by CRC members from 2005 to 2016, June (paid from CRC)'
-- 2: 'Map of Europe with the locations of scientic events visited by CRC members from 2005 to 2016, June (paid from CRC)'
+- 2: 'Map of Europe with the locations of sientificevents visited by CRC members from 2005 to 2016, June (paid from CRC)'
-- 3: 'MAp of Germany and close countries with the locations of scientic events visited by CRC members from 2005 to 2016, June (paid from CRC)'
+- 3: 'MAp of Germany and close countries with the locations of sientificevents visited by CRC members from 2005 to 2016, June (paid from CRC)'
 ```